OsborneSupremacy/gamelist-updater/README.md

 * `gamelist-flagged.xml` - this is a list of only the flagged games.
 If games are in the the list that you don't want deleted, do not commit the operation.
 * `gamelist-new.xml` - this is what gamelist.xml will be updated to, if you commit the operation.

-If you commit the update, the program will try to delete the ROM and any media files associated with it.
+If you commit the update, the program will try to delete the rom and any media files associated with it.

 ## Contribute